testinggospels/camouflage/docs/handlebars.md

 - With a key and value: In this case the helper will return a response specific to a given key and value
 - Random: In this case, helper will pick one row from the provided csv and formulate the response for the provided row

-For more details on how to use csv helper, refer to CSV Data Source page.
+For more details on how to use csv helper, refer to External Data Source page.

 ## is